euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud Storage/Cloud DataStore.md

 - Operations on one or more entities are called transactions and are atomic
 - Entity can have parent
 	- Without a parent is a root entity
+- Does not support join operations, inequality filtering on multiple properties, or filtering on data based on results of a subquery
+- Instead of table the concept is a Kind

 **Indexes**
 - Built-in
 	- Automatically pre-define an index for each property of each entity kind